MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/power-bi-reports-filters-and-highlighting.md

 Learn more about Reading view: [Take a tour of the report Filters pane](../consumer/end-user-report-filter.md).

 ### Filters in Editing view
 When you open a report in Power BI Desktop, you see that **Filters** is just one of several editing panes available.
-If you have edit permissions for a report in the Power BI service and open it in Editing view, you see the same panes.
+You see the same panes if you open a report in Editing view in the Power BI service.

 ![Filters pane in Editing view](media/power-bi-reports-filters-and-highlighting/power-bi-add-filter-editing-view.png)

-As in Reading view, we see this page of the report has three page-level filters and one report-level filter.
+We see this page of the report has three page-level filters and one report-level filter.
 And by selecting the column chart, we see it has three visual-level filters.

-Learn how to [Add filters to a report](power-bi-report-add-filter.md) in Power BI Desktop and in Editing view.
+Learn how to [Add filters to a report](power-bi-report-add-filter.md) in Power BI Desktop and in Editing view in the Power BI service.

-We can do more with filters in Power BI Desktop and in Editing view.
-We can add hide, lock, or reorder them.
-We can format them to match the rest of the report.Learn how to [format filters in a report](power-bi-report-filter.md).
+You have lots of formatting options for filters in Power BI Desktop and in Editing view.
+For example, you can hide, lock, or reorder them, or format them to match the rest of the report.
+Learn how to [format filters in a report](power-bi-report-filter.md).

-Report editors can also change the way visuals interact.
-To fine-tune how cross-highlighting works, see [Change how visuals interact in reports](service-reports-visual-interactions.md).
+When you create a report, you can also change the way the visuals interact.
+To fine-tune cross-highlighting and cross-filtering, see [Change how visuals interact in reports](service-reports-visual-interactions.md).

-## Ad hoc cross-filtering and cross-highlighting
+## Cross-filtering and cross-highlighting

-Select a value or axis label in one visual to cross-filter or cross-highlight the related values in other visuals on the page.
-In most visuals, selecting a value in one visual doesn't remove the unrelated data in the other visuals.
-Instead it highlights the subset of related data.
-The unrelated data remains visible but dimmed.
-In some visuals, however, selecting a value in one visual acts more like a filter in the other visuals.
-For example, in line charts and scatter charts, only the related data remains visible.
+You can explore the relationships between the visuals in your report without using filters or slicers.
+Select a value or axis label in one visual to *cross-filter* or *cross-highlight* the related values in other visuals on the page.
+They don't all behave the same.
+Selecting a value in one visual highlights the subset of related data in visuals such as column and bar charts.
+It doesn't remove the unrelated data from those visuals.
+The unrelated data is still visible but dimmed.
+However, selecting a value in one visual acts more like a filter in other visuals, such as line charts and scatter charts.
+In those visuals, only the related data remains visible.
 The unrelated data isn't visible, just as you'd see with a filter.

 To remove the highlighting, select the value again, or select any empty space in the same visual.
-Highlighting is a fun way to quickly explore data impacts.
 For more examples, see the [Cross-filtering and cross-highlighting section](../consumer/end-user-interactions.md#cross-filtering-and-cross-highlighting) of "How visuals cross-filter each other in a Power BI report."

 ![Animation showing cross-filtering and cross-highlighting.](media/power-bi-reports-filters-and-highlighting/power-bi-adhoc-filter.gif)